Cinema of Nigeria: New Nigerian Cinema (mid 2000s - present)

 This is an emerging phase in Nigerian cinema, in which there became a major shift in the method of film production, from the video format, back to the cinema method, which constituted the films produced in the Golden era.
-Few years into the 21st century, Nigeria began to experience the growth of cinemas, which was initially structured for the middle and upper class.
-The Silverbird Group is the first company to launch a series of modern Cinema houses across major cities in Nigeria, mostly situated in affluent areas and districts.
+A few years into the 21st century, Nigeria began to experience the growth of cinemas, which was initially structured for the middle and upper classes.
+The Silverbird Group is the first company to launch a series of modern cinema houses across major cities in Nigeria, mostly situated in affluent areas and districts.
 It launched its cinema chains in 2004, starting with the Silverbird Galleria in Victoria Island, Lagos.
 The Silverbird Galleria is a large shopping mall, with an upscale cinema facility and various outlets where mercantile activities take place.
 This provides more reasons to visit the place beyond just watching films, but more of a social activity and a modified sort of entertainment beyond film watching.
 This trend has given another probable explanation as to the demise of the Nigerian cinema culture in the 1980s, which might have been as a result of the unfashionable appearance of most cinemas of the Golden era.

 Silverbird cinemas upon establishment started screening Nigerian films with high production quality, as a result discouraging poor film production.
 The first New wave film to be shown at a cinema was the Yoruba-language film Irapada (2006) by Kunle Afolayan, which was screened at the Silverbird Galleria in Lagos.
-The Silverbird experiment became very successful, and as a result, the group launched few more cinema branches in Lagos and other cities in the country.
+The Silverbird experiment became very successful, and as a result, the group launched a few more cinema branches in Lagos and other cities in the country.
 Not long after the establishment of Silverbird cinemas, Genesis Deluxe Cinemas and Ozone Cinemas were also launched creating a competition in the cinema business.
 Much later, in the 2010s, Filmhouse Cinemas also came into the picture, leading to the availability of more cinemas in the country, especially outside the affluent neighbourhoods.